ITR Filing Deadline Missed?

 New Tax Regime

 The new tax regime was introduced in budget 2020 with concessional tax rates.
 However, the taxpayers who opted for the new tax regime could not claim major deductions like HRA, LTA, 80C, and many others.
 This leads to a smaller number of taxpayers opting for this regime.
-Hence, in Budget 2023, to make the new tax regime more lucrative, the following key changes were introduced:-
+Hence, in further budget, to make the new tax regime more lucrative, the following key changes were introduced:-

 • Default Regime:- New tax regime is set as a default regime which means if you haven’t informed your employer about which regime to choose from, the TDS calculation will be done on the basis of the new tax regime only from FY 23-24.